 Rays journal: Alex Cobb brilliant in 10-inning victory

-RHP Alex Cobb couldn't have been much better for the Rays on Tuesday, taking a no-hitter into the seventh inning while working eight solid.
-And Alex Colome couldn't have been much worse, blowing a two-run ninth-inning lead.
+RHP Alex Cobb couldn't have been much better for the Rays on Tuesday, taking a no-hitter into the seventh and working eight strong innings overall in a 4-2 10-inning victory over the Pirates.
+Cobb lost his shot at a no-hitter when Josh Harrison singled to lead off the seventh - ironically through the second base spot vacated by a shift - then quickly gave up another hit to Andrew McCutchen .

 Add your comments below